tago-io/tagoio-cli/README.md

 ## Working with Environments
 The CLI is optimized to work within multiple environments.
-That makes easier to alternate environments for deployment and management of your analysis.
+That makes it easier to alternate environments for deployment and management of your analysis.

 You can create new environments by running the **tagoio init** cmd.